tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 This document deprecates the use of RSA key exchange and Diffie Hellman over a finite field in (D)TLS 1.2, and discourages the use of static elliptic curve Diffie Hellman cipher suites.

-Note that these prescriptions apply only to (D)TLS 1.2 since (D)TLS 1.0 and TLS 1.1 are
+These prescriptions apply only to (D)TLS 1.2 since (D)TLS 1.0 and TLS 1.1 are
 deprecated by RFC 8996 and (D)TLS 1.3 either does not use the affected algorithm or does not share the relevant configuration options.